ConfidantCommunications/fof/fof3-goals-wip.md

 ## More sense into MVC classes and templates

-**BACKWARDS COMPATIBILITY BREAK (MAJOR BREAK!)**

-FOF 1.x and 2.x would allow you a gazillion possible ways to name and locate Dispatcher, Toolbar, Model, Component, View and Table classes.
-It was so complicated that it made it impossible for newcomers to figure out which file is loaded where and why.
-In order to save our collective sanity, the new rules are as follows.

-### Front-end and back-end separation

-* **You only get the classes found in the respective side of the application**.
-When you access the component from the back-end of the site we only look for back-end classes.
-When you access the component from the front-end of the site or the CLI we only look for front-end classes.
-If you want a different side you have to explicitly state it to the respective `getInstance`.
-* **`getAnInstance` is removed**.
-If you need a static object you should implement your own Singleton.
-* **`getTmpInstance` changes to `getInstance` and has a different syntax**
-* **There are no more automatic object instances unless you manually enable scaffolding in fof.xml**.
-This is better for security.
-You can no longer accidentally expose data because of an automatically created Controller which inadvertently exposes everything as JSON data.
-On the downside, you need to create lots of class files inheriting from the FOF parent classes.

-### Improved class naming
+**BACKWARDS COMPATIBILITY BREAK** B/C breaks are noted in bold letters.
+Everything else is suggestions regarding deprecated practices which will be removed in FOF 3.1 or later.

+### Changes on all MVC classes

+* **B/C BREAK** The `$config` array you pass to MVC objects now MUST be an array (previously you could pass an object – not any more)
+* **B/C BREAK** `$this->input` in all MVC objects contains the input data given in `$config` or, if none was given, the global request data.
+Previously the option, view and task variables would be replaced with the MVC's objects component name, MVC triad name and (for controllers) task being executed.
+You can now use $config['option'], $config['name'] (Controller) / $config['view'] (anything else) and $config['task'] to get the current MVC object's respective variables.
+* **B/C BREAK** You are supposed to pass the component name (com_foobar) instead of a prefix (e.g. FoobarTable) in getAnInstance/getTmpInstance.
+Doing so will result in a deprecated notice in FOF 3.0 and an exception in a future FOF version.
-* **All classes are namespaced**.
+* All classes should be namespaced.
 For example, `YourCompany\Foobar\Frontend\Model\Items` instead of `FoobarModelItems`.
 This allows you to have cross-inheritance between front- and back-end classes.
 Old style class names are still supported but deprecated and due for removal.
-* **Vendor prefixes**.
+* Vendor prefixes.
 It's the "YourCompany" part in the example above.
 You can define that in fof.xml.
 By default it is `Component` but you are suggested to change this to your company's name.
-* **Classes can be loaded using the `FOF30\Autoloader\Autoloader` autoloader**.
-You can define the autoloader mapping in the `fof.xml` file.
-If not, only the default mapping will be used.

-### Dispatcher and Toolbar

-No further notes

 ### Controller

-* **The new controllers are stored in the `controller` directory** under your component's main directory.
+* The namespaced controllers are stored in the `controller` directory under your component's main directory.
 Old controllers (deprecated) are stored in the `controllers` directory – due to be removed in the future.
-* **All controllers have a singular name** unless you specify a different view-controller mapping in fof.xml.
+* All controllers should have a singular name.
+Support for plural controllers will be removed in the future.

 ### Model

-* **The new models are stored in the `model` directory** under your component's main directory.
+* The namespaced models are stored in the `model` directory under your component's main directory.
 Old models (deprecated) are stored in the `models` directory – due to be removed in the future.
-* **All models have a plural name** unless you specify a different model name in your controller.
+* All models should have a plural name unless you specify a different model name in your controller.
+Support for Models with singular names will be removed in the future.
-* **You must use the plural form with Controller's getModel** as no automatic conversion to plural takes place.
+* You should use the plural form with Controller's getModel as no automatic conversion to plural will be taking place in the future

 ### Views

-* **The new views have different filenames**.
-Instead of view.html.php you now simply have html.php.
+* The views should have different filenames.
+Instead of view.html.php you should now simply use html.php.
+Support for the long name (view.html.php) will be removed.
-* **There is no fallback to the singular/plural view**.
+* There will be no fallback to the singular/plural view in the future.
 If view=items we'll be loading the Items (plural) view class.
 If it needs to inherit from the Item class you have to do it manually.
+Tip: you can always inherit one class from another.
-* **There is no automatic loading of back-end/front-end view templates or view templates across singular/plural views**.
+* There will be no automatic loading of back-end/front-end view templates or view templates across singular/plural views.
 This prevents a LOT of frustration.

-* **PHP view templates have precedence over XML view templates**.
-This was true in FOF 2.x as well.
-It was masked by the fact that there was automatic view template loading between front-end / back-end and singular / plural views.
+### Tables

+* **B/C BREAK** You can no longer use getAnInstance to get Joomla! core tables.
+Use JTable::getInstance instead.

 ## **B/C BREAK – MAYBE** MVC Autoloader